StyraHem/ShellyForHASS/components/shelly/README.md

 (Options will be added later)

 ## Restart Home Assistant
-Now yot should restar Home Assistant to load shelly
+Now you should restart Home Assistant to load shelly

 Shelly will discover all devices on your LAN and show them as light, switch, sensor and cover in Home Assistant.